Valentine’s day is just around the corner and in lieu of exchanging gifts with your significant other this year, consider a romantic weekend getaway.

 Aman Venice – $$$$

 There is no shortage of elegant world-class hotels to pick from in Venice, but the Aman Venice will have you feeling like old Hollywood royalty.
 If it’s good enough for the Clooney’s, it’s good enough for us.

 Cima Rosa – $$

 If shelling out all that cash for the Aman is not in your Valentine’s Day budget, then Cima Rosa is a great budget alternative.
 This beautifully decorated and intimate five-room B&B is the perfect weekend escape for lovebirds.

 THE PERFECT DATE:

 Get up early and head over to San Giorgio to take in the panoramic views from the bell tower.
-It’s a romantic spot for sneaking in a few smooches while taking in the views.
+It’s a romantic spot for sneaking in a few smooches while taking in the sights.

-Forget your map and itinerary for the day — the beauty of Venice is getting lost in the back alleys and discovering new gems.
+Forget your map and itinerary for the day.
+The beauty of Venice is getting lost in the back alleys and discovering new gems.

 Wander around Rialto Market and grab lunch at a bacari, a traditional bar serving drinks and small snacks called cicchetti.
 Bar hop and sample whatever you fancy from meatballs to crab claws.
 Cantina do Spade is a personal favorite.